BNasmith/PTForsyth/PTFWorkofChrist.md

 what He engaged for we must implement by an organic spiritual entail.
-So far His work was as objective as our creation, as independent of our leave ; and it committed us without reference to our consent but to our need.
+So far His work was as objective as our creation, as independent of our leave; and it committed us without reference to our consent but to our need.
 When He died for all, all implicitly died.
 The great transaction was done for the race.
 But objective as it